bladewheels/GildedRoseAPI/USAGE.md

                     "notice":"Sorry, we don't have enough of this Item in stock at the moment - please try again later or purchase less Items."
                 }
             ```
-Similarly to the last case (above) the messaging here is a little opaque here due to the fact that a *UnderStockedItem* model is being re-used here
+Similar to the last case (above), the messaging here is a little opaque here due to the fact that a *UnderStockedItem* model is being re-used here
 (I'm too lazy/busy to improve it for now, there's a TODO in the source code).

-Hopefully its enough to get a caller looking in the right direction...
+Hopefully its enough to get a caller looking in the right direction...until I fix it.

 * Try to buy an Item, but using an **invalid** Item identifier (i.e. numeric, but not available from inventory):
     * curl -X POST -H 'Authorization: Bearer eaa12ff9-db63-405a-bbe9-4edec303c98b' http://localhost:8080/private/inventory/buy/321/ofItem/666